gwichern/sirens/README.markdown

 # Sirens
 Sirens is a library for segmentation, indexing, and retrieval of environmental and natural sounds.
-Sirens is currently under development and at the moment is only ready to use for extraction and segmentation per [1] below.
-Check back later for updates on retrieval and indexing.
+Sirens is currently under development and at the moment is only ready to use for feature extraction, segmentation, and comparison as per [1] and [2] below.
+Check back later for updates.

 Sirens is being developed simultaneously with [sirens-ruby](http://github.com/plant/sirens-ruby), a Ruby gem that implements the features within Sirens.